-This might include any access to benefits you have as part of your employment contract, for example a company car or mobile phone.
+This might include benefits you have as part of your employment contract, for example a company car or mobile phone.
 If the benefit is provided for business use, your employer may be able to suspend it.

 Pension contributions during Statutory Maternity Leave

-If your employer contributes to an occupational pension scheme, they must carry on making their usual contributions:
+If your employer contributes to an occupational pension scheme, they must continue their usual contributions: